-Evidence on how to optimally design leave policies is, however, scarce.
+Evidence on how to optimally design leave policies and their welfare effects is, however, scarce.
 Parental leave policies are a bundle of three core features: the duration of benefits, the replacement rate of benefits, and the provision of job protection.
 While a sizable literature has studied partial elements of the parental leave system (Dahl et al., 2016; Kleven et al., 2020; Lalive et al., 2014; Schönberg and Ludsteck, 2014; Raute, 2019), we still lack a general understanding of how the effectiveness of parental leave policies depends on these different design features.
-Isolating the effects of these different policy instruments is challenging as most policies change several components at once.
+The main difficulty in isolating the effects of different policy instruments is that they usually move together, making it difficult to disentangle their effects and individuals' valuations of each.